Death of Kumanjayi Walker: Reasons for prosecution

 Rolfe was the first Northern Territory police officer to be charged for the shooting death of an Aboriginal person since Robert Jongmin was shot dead by Senior Constable Robert Whittington in 2002.
 (Whittington was charged with "causing serious actual danger", but the prosecution was barred by a statute of limitations.)
 Some observers, such as Jamie McConnachie of National Aboriginal and Torres Strait Islander Legal Services, saw the trial as an opportunity to provide redress for deaths in custody more generally.
 Others noted that to see the trial in these terms was to ignore the facts of the case and deny the accused procedural fairness.

 When Rolfe was arrested the following day at the police barracks in Darwin, one of the investigating officers noted in her police diary that she was "not comfortable with arrest and rushed process without full assessment of evidence and ability to investigate objectively".
 The rushed prosecution was also criticised by the union representing police.

 Following suggestions of political interference in the decision to prosecute, the Territory's Independent Commissioner Against Corruption confirmed that he was considering whether to launch an inquiry into the case.
 Gunner has denied being involved in the decision to prosecute, and has praised Police Commissioner Jamie Chalker as "an absolute straight shooter".

 Race of jurors

 Jurors for the case were drawn at random from the electoral roll in the Darwin area.
 Rolfe's defence team used the majority of their 12 challenges to remove people of colour and those of Asian descent.
 In the end, the jury selected were all white except for one young Asian woman.
 Even though Indigenous people account for 30% of the Northern Territory population, none were in the final jury.
 Warlpiri elders observed that no jurors in the Rolfe trial were "noticeably" Aboriginal and suggested that this may have affected the outcome.

 Bail

-Despite the fact Rolfe was exonerated, critics have asked why he was not held on remand for the two years between his arrest and the verdict.
+Rolfe was not held on remand for the two years between his arrest and the verdict.